thereplicants/ableton-package-manager/README.md

 npm run watch
 ```

-## Roadmap
+## Future ideas

-The near-term roadmap is to add Windows support.
+- Add Windows support.

-The next idea is to have an `apm.yml` file in an Ableton Set, so you can run apm install there and get all the dependencies.
-This would allow collaborators to ensure they have the right dependencies.
-There should also be a Max for Live .amxd device that allows collaborators to install without the CLI.
-A fun long-term idea would be to allow installing Max for Live devices from maxforlive.com.
+- Add support for an `apm.yml` file in an Ableton Set, so you can run `apm install` there and get all the dependencies (so collaborators can ensure they have the right dependencies).
+- Create a Max for Live .amxd device that allows collaborators to install without the CLI.
+- A fun long-term idea would be to allow installing Max for Live devices from maxforlive.com.
 See also: https://github.com/hems/lpm.